Alex-1100011/ChronosCountdown/README.md

 # ChronosCountdown
+A sample project to try out and demo different frameworks and technologies.
-An app that keeps track of upcoming and past events
+The app keeps track of upcoming and past events using a countdown.

-## Technologies
+## Technologies used

 - CoreData
-- CloudKit
 - WidgetKit
 - WatchKit

+## Upcoming Technologies

+- CloudKit
+- SiriKit
+- AppClips